Remnants Of A Disaster

 Synopsis: A combat simulation becomes a surreal battle for survival and sanity when an experimental drug therapy goes wrong for two traumatised assassins.

-For most people it’s the end of the world, for others it’s an opportunity.
+Tagline: For most people losing their mind is the end of the world, for others it’s an opportunity.

 Such delays are an inevitable part of no budget features (and shorts) and whilst you struggle to maintain a momentum and perceive any delay as a threat to the project the truth is actually the opposite of that.
 The delay has already seen a massive improvement in the structure of the script and character motivations and from a technical and business point of view the project as a whole is in much better shape.